 But how good is it applying to your newborn or infant child?
-Could Vicks Vaporub be a lifesaver?

 With a scientific claim as this, you never want to take any risks when it comes to your little one.
-So you might want to consult your pediatrician for alternate means of easing your child’s nasal congestion.
+So you might want to consult your pediatrician for alternative means of easing your child’s nasal congestion.

-Vicks also has different types of humidifiers and vaporizers which can be used to release the scent of menthol to ease nasal congestion.
+Vicks also has different types of humidifiers and vaporizers, which can be used to release the scent of menthol to ease nasal congestion.

 One must also bear in mind that Vicks VapoRub is the best when you use it with the recommended directions on the label.

-Also, you could always take alternative means such as drinking hot fluids or using saline water to treat blocked nasal airways.
+Also, you could always use alternative means such as drinking hot fluids or using saline water to treat blocked nasal airways.
 If your child is struggling to breathe, take him to the doctor at once.